The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 Yeah, but they're mean to you.

-Like I really enjoy telling other people's stories.
+Like, I really enjoy telling other people's stories.

 Yeah.

-I the the whole autobiography uh autobiography exercise is interesting to me because on the one hand, the type of person that would write an autobiography is typically someone that you know you'd be interested in reading about, but on the other hand, it's a very narcissistic thing to do.
+The whole autobiography, autobiography exercise is interesting to me because on the one hand, the type of person that would write an autobiography is typically someone that, you know, you'd be interested in reading about.

-And so I'm just a big fan of the I love the Walter Isaacson biographies.
+And so I'm just a big fan of the, I love the Walter Isaacson biographies.

 I think they're the best.

-I tell you what, I'm gonna do.
+I tell you what, I'm going to do.

 Yes.